ParadigmFoundation/zaidan-dealer-specification/README.md

 ### Schema: `Time`

-All times are specified in seconds since the UNIX epoch as a Number.
+All times are specified in milliseconds since the UNIX epoch as an integer Number.

-Implementations MAY choose the level of time precision (decimals), which MUST be consistent across the public API.
+Implementations MUST represent timestamps as whole integer numbers of milliseconds, without further decimal precision.

-If an implementation provides sub-second precision for timing, the decimal place and trailing zeros MAY be omitted if applicable.
+**Note:** the one exception is the `expirationTimeSeconds` field in [0x orders](#schema-order) which are UNIX seconds and represented as a String.

 -   **JSON Example:**

     ```json
-    1573774183.1353
+    1573774183353
     ```

 ### Schema: `UUID`